UCLA Stats 404 - Statistical Computing and Programming

 Write production-ready code, that runs not just on their computer;

-Week 1: Business use case, setting up reproducible machine learning environment, introduction to Git
+Week 1: Uncovering the business question and outlining a strategy to answer it, setting up a reproducible machine learning environment, introduction to Git

 Python: expressions, control flow, functions, variable types, passing by reference, list comprehension, functional programming